fh2019ustc/DocTr-Plus/README.md

 ![Demo](assets/github_demo.png)
 > [DocTr++: Deep Unrestricted Document Image Rectification](https://drive.google.com/file/d/1EZM1T733Ouyu-8xwF-U3aYubavB1zuQa/view?usp=share_link)

-> DocTr++ is an enhanced version of the original [DocTr: Document Image Transformer for Geometric Unwarping and Illumination Correction](https://github.com/fh2019ustc/DocTr), aiming to rectify various distorted document images in the wild without any boundary restrictions.
+> DocTr++ is an enhanced version of the original [DocTr: Document Image Transformer for Geometric Unwarping and Illumination Correction](https://github.com/fh2019ustc/DocTr), aiming to rectify various distorted document images in the wild, whether or not the document is fully present in the image.
 Any questions or discussions are welcomed!